-Looking closer at the ApexDesk Elite, I have to say I was surprised with how much product you get for the price.
+Looking closer at the ApexDesk Elite, I have to say I was surprised by how much product you get for the price.
 The desktop is huge, at 33” x 71”, there is more than enough space for almost anyone.
-The construction of the feet, frame and other components was good.
+The construction of the feet, frame and other components were good.
 The textured wood laminate on the desktop and bottom side was a nice touch as well.

 Additional Standing Desk Resources

 - Top 6 Reasons Why Standing Desks Wobble